usc-kb176/SGD213_Task-2-Wiki/Architecture/options.md

 Naturally, variables and classes will be labelled in a manner that make such amendments intuitive.

-We have provided the following UML diagrams which illustrate how these classes interact and the ease with which they can be amended or new objects created.
+We have provided the following UML diagrams which illustrate how these classes interact and the ease with which they can be amended, or new objects created.

 **Enemy Object UML**